th7mo/notes/squash.md

 Squashing [commits](commit) is a technique used in [Git](git) to merge multiple commits into a single commit.
 This is helpful in keeping a clean Git history.
-Services like [GitHub](https://github.com/) can squash pull request, which combines all the commits from that pull request into a single commit.
+Services like [GitHub](https://github.com/) can squash pull requests, which combines all the commits from a pull request into a single commit.
 To squash commits, the [rebase](rebase) command is used with the `-i` flag followed by the number of commits to be squashed: